-A solo exhibition of work by Pieter Hugo, Between the Devil and the Deep Blue Sea, is on view at Museu Coleção Berardo in Lisbon, Portugal, from July 4 – October 8, 2018.
+A solo exhibition of work by Pieter Hugo, Between the Devil and the Deep Blue Sea, was on view at Museu Coleção Berardo in Lisbon, Portugal, from July 4 – October 7, 2018.
 The exhibition, comprised of works from multiple series, including KIN, The Hyena and Other Men, Permanent Error and 1994, was previously on view at the Museum für Kunst und Kulturgeschichte (MKK) in Dortmund and the Kunstmuseum in Wolfsburg, Germany.
-For more information, please visit the Museu Coleção Berardo website: https://bit.ly/2wGrJze
+For more information, please visit the Museu Coleção Berardo website: https://bit.ly/2NOnq9K

 Work by Pieter Hugo is on view in the exhibition In This Imperfect Present Moment at the Seattle Art Museum, in Seattle, Washington, from July 21, 2018 – June 16, 2019.
 The exhibition features 15 artists whose work has received global recognition for approaching topics of religion, political power and portraiture in original ways.
 Other featured artists include Igshann Adams, Toyin Ojih Odutola, Amy Sherald and Mikhael Subotzky.
 For more information, please visit the Seattle Art Museum website.